Tonic990/VirtualMusik/README.md

 - `/userbotjoin` - invite assistant to your chat
 - `/userbotleave` - remove assistant from your chat
 - `/reload` - Refresh admin list

+# for now we not using python arq, but in next update i wil add it again and released new feature.

 ## Deployment 💜
 the easy way to host this bot, deploy to heroku